0cjs/sedoc/8bit/conn/din.md

 Apple standard headphone connectors and most (?)
 Android use the following TRRS, but some other phones swap ground and mic.
 In all cases, shorting mic and ground makes the device output only.
-The mic connection otherwise must see enough impedence to be detected; a resistor in series with the CMT output can help with this.
+The mic connection otherwise must see enough impedance to be detected; a resistor in series with the CMT output can help with this.
 See below for values.